Overview of high-density QCD studies with the CMS experiment at the LHC: Summary

 As expected, the LHC collaborations find a significant increase in the charged particle density and average transverse energy per charged particle compared to those found at RHIC energies, indicating a denser and hotter medium formed at the LHC.
-The CMS Collaboration has an extensive program for studying such bulk properties of the quark-gluon plasma~(QGP) in ultrarelativistic nuclear collisions and searching for novel phenomena (Section~\ref{sec:softQGP}).
-Taking advantage of the wide pseudorapidity ($\eta$) coverage of the CMS apparatus, long-range collective particle correlations (``flow'') are observed with unprecedented high precision.
+The CMS Collaboration has an extensive program for studying such bulk properties of the quark-gluon plasma in ultrarelativistic nuclear collisions and searching for novel phenomena (Section~\ref{sec:softQGP}).
+Taking advantage of the wide pseudorapidity coverage of the CMS apparatus, long-range collective particle correlations (``flow'') are observed with unprecedented high precision.
 At the same time, factorization breaking in flow harmonics ($v_n$) has been observed and studied for the first time by the CMS Collaboration and has been shown to have a strong sensitivity to the granularity of initial-state fluctuations.
 The observation of an $\eta$-dependent factorization breaking has provided sensitivity to the longitudinal dynamics of the QGP.
 In addition, the shape and size of the systems produced in different colliding systems and at various LHC energies were also investigated via femtoscopic correlation measurements.
 In relativistic HI collisions leading to QGP formation, the resulting medium may experience intense magnetic fields produced by the colliding ions.
-If net chiral (left- or right-handed) quarks are present, a localized current can be generated, leading to a charge separation known as the chiral magnetic effect~(CME) and, as a separate process, a long-wavelength collective excitation known as a chiral magnetic wave~(CMW).
-In searching for CME and CMW effects, CMS has unambiguously demonstrated that the signals are too small at LHC energies for either of these two phenomena to be observed.
+If net chiral (left- or right-handed) quarks are present, a localized current can be generated, leading to a charge separation known as the chiral magnetic effect and, as a separate process, a long-wavelength collective excitation known as a chiral magnetic wave.
+The CMS Collaboration has unambiguously shown that the CME and CMW signals are too small to be observed with the currently available data sample.